 - Action Bomb: The Arabs can put explosives in their vehicles or on their apemen.
-A favourite tactic of theirs puts an apeman into the driver's seat of a vehicle laden with bombs.
+A favorite tactic of theirs puts an apeman into the driver's seat of a vehicle laden with bombs.

 - Action Girl: Lisa Lawson, among others.
 The game isn't lacking for strong female characters.

-- The Aloner: Tim Gladstone, a scientist, who was the first time-traveller to arrive and spent a year alone.
+- The Aloner: Tim Gladstone, a scientist, who was the first time-traveler to arrive and spent a year alone.

 - Alternate Universe: Strongly implied.
 The Americans in the first timeline go back in time to steal the time machine, creating a timeline where they are dominant.
 The Soviet Union from the second timeline sends people back in time to counter this, and meet the Americans from the first timeline.
 Rather than create a Stable Time Loop, a third timeline is created where everyone fights; the choice of campaign determines the events in this timeline.

 - Army of One: One particular mission has you holding off an entire army—which includes tanks—with just two characters.
 After holding out successfully, you are then tasked with assaulting the enemy base—with the same two characters.

 - Arch-Enemy: Burlak and Macmillan become this in the Russian campaign.

 - Bad Boss: Both campaigns get this.
 The American general Ron Harrison is a Reasonable Authority Figure, but gets quickly replaced by Arthur Powell, a stubborn Jerk Ass.
 The Russians have it even worse with Major Platonov and his belief in We Have Reserves.